Baden Army: The Baden Army within the German Federal Army

 The following gives an overview of the status of the Baden Army in 1832:

 With the exception of the Life Guards and the Dragoons (formerly Life Guard Dragoons or Gardedragonerregiment) the regiments were given a consecutive number and named after their regimental colonels.

 The infantry were equipped with percussion rifles, the dragoons each carried a sabre, a pistol and a carbine.
 The artillery included six- and twelve-pounder guns, seven-pounder howitzers, plus sixteen and twenty-four-pounder guns and mortars of various calibres as siege artillery.
 The peacetime strength of the Army was 14,459 men.
 The contingent to be provided for the VIII Army Corps was 10,000 men, plus 1,667 as reserve personnel and 3,333 as reserves in the event of war.

 There was a general school of war in Karlsruhe for the training of officers.
 Also in Karlsruhe was the Higher School of War for general staff officers.
 Artillery officers and non-commissioned officers were trained at Gottesaue Palace.
-The Badische Gewehrfabrik (Badenian Small Arms Factory) was initially the supplier of the percussion rifles.
+The Badische Gewehrfabrik (Badenese Small Arms Factory) was initially the supplier of the percussion rifles.

 In 1848, part of the Baden Army was sent to the war against Denmark.
 The deployment comprised five infantry battalions and one field battery that served in a brigade in the mixed division of the Württemberg General Moriz von Miller and were stationed in Holstein.
 The majority of the troops were soon withdrawn, but the 1st Battalion of the 4th Infantry Regiment remained in Schleswig after the Armistice of Malmö and took part in the Battle of Ulderup where, together with the Württemberg troops, acted as a reserve to prevent a defeat.
 Then it remained in the area Eckernförde for coastal security.
 In the meantime there had been several armed conflicts in Baden which culminated in the uprising of 1849.